siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 Even if someone names a "negative apple," the thing named is still a positive unit of that kind.
 One negative-apple is one positive negative-apple.
 The negativity belongs to the kind, role, or direction being named.
 It is not a negative unit of existence.

 Debt is the same.
 A debt is not a negative apple.
-Debt `D` is a positive asset:
+Debt `D` is a positive value:

 ```text
 D = d^2
 ```

+Its difference is phase.
+A debt is positive value applied in the future.
 It is a positive obligation, a positive record, or a positive relation between people.
-Bookkeeping may mark one side of that relation with a minus sign, but the debt itself exists as something present.
+Bookkeeping may mark one side of that relation with a minus sign, but the debt itself exists as something present and future-oriented.

 Negative numbers may be useful signs.
 They may describe loss, direction, removal, cancellation, or opposition.
 But they are not existing units in the same way positive things are.